 Scenario Description Suggested Strategy Office / Workplace Same user uses PC every day.
 Sleep systems when not in use.
-Exclusive PC access Locked workstations are acceptable. ready for later access whilst User dedicated BC Some users may leave systems on to permitting fast resume. work or allow remote access Hibernate or power-off systems when no user is logged on.
+Exclusive PC access ready for later access whilst User dedicated PC Some users may leave systems on to permitting fast resume. work or allow remote access Hibernate or power-off systems when no user is logged on.
 This will increase energy saving for workstations that may remain unused for some time.
 Consider enabling scheduled wake-up for start of working day.
 Configure system for remote wake if remote access required.
-Public access area Different user uses PC every session Log out inactive workstations and Locked workstations are not then use a 'No User' policy to or acceptable. sleep/hibernate the PC ready for the next user.
-This will minimize Hot desk office Users frequently change and users understand the need to save open documents before leaving a start-up delays.
-Non-exclusive access workstation unattended.
+Ensure password required on wake-up.
+Public access area Different user uses PC every session.
+Locked workstations are not Log out inactive workstations and then use a 'No User' policy to or acceptable. sleep/hibernate the PC ready for Hot desk office Users frequently change and users understand the need to save open start-up delays.
+Non-exclusive access documents before leaving a workstation unattended.
 If appropriate use scheduled wake-up to match user patterns.
 Non-dedicated PC No requirement for remote access